nhtnhanbn/nhtnhanbn.github.io/monash/dismissal.md

 Stuart was the 2024 MSA MAPS President.
 There are claims that the 2023 MSA MAPS AGM which elected him was improperly stacked.
 He was re-elected as president at the 2024 AGM, also under disputed circumstances.
 However, he has since been removed from office since he is not a mature age student as required under the MSA MAPS constitution.
 Previously, Stuart was the 2023 MSA Welfare Officer.
 He is a Liberal.

 Jay is a 2024 MSC General Representative and 2024 C&S Treasurer.
 From November, he is the 2025 C&S President.
+He has previously appeared as 2024 [Wired](/wired) Secretary.

 Campbell is a 2024 Welfare Officer, appointed partway through the year.
 He will be the 2025 MSA Treasurer.
 Part of the Labor Left, in July 2023 he was a candidate with the attempted stack of [Radio Monash](/radmon).